Celebs rumoured to be on this year's I'm A Celebrity

 Sam Thompson

 Former MIC and TOWIE stars have a history of appearing as contestants in the jungle.
-Sa is favoured by the bookies as the most likely Chelsea cast members to head into the jungle.
+Sam is favoured by the bookies as the most likely Chelsea cast members to head into the jungle.

 The 25-year-old appeared on the last series of CBB where he met fellow housemate Amelia Lily, the pair hit it off, however after leaving the house the relationship fizzled out.